-- Normal: The critical AC load shall be continuously powered by the UPS inverter.
-The rectifier shall derive power from the utility AC source and shall supply DC power to the DC-DC converter, which in turn shall supply the inverter while simultaneously float charging the battery. - Emergency: Upon failure of utility AC power, the critical AC load shall be powered by the inverter, which, without any switching, obtains its power from the battery plant via the DC-DC converter.
+- 1. Normal: The critical AC load shall be continuously powered by the UPS inverter.
+The rectifier shall derive power from the utility AC source and supply DC power to the DC-DC converter, which in turn shall supply the inverter while simultaneously float charging the battery. - 2.
+Emergency: Upon failure of utility AC power, the critical AC load shall be powered by the inverter, which, without any switching, obtains its power from the battery plant via the DC-DC converter.
 There shall be no interruption in power to the critical load upon failure or restoration of the utility AC source. - 3.
 Recharge: Upon restoration of the utility AC source, the rectifier shall supply power to the output inverter and to the DC-DC converter, which shall simultaneously recharge the battery.
 This shall be an automatic function and shall cause no interruption to the critical AC load. - 4.
 Bypass: If the UPS must be taken out of service for maintenance or repair, the static transfer switch shall transfer the load to the bypass source.
 The transfer process shall cause no interruption in power to the critical AC load. - 5.
-Economizer Mode: The system control shall offer a method to increase maximum efficiency when conditions permit by automatically placing the load on the bypass source when the voltage and frequency of that source are within acceptable ranges.
-The load shall be transferred to the inverter automatically and without interruption should the bypass source be outside the acceptable range.
-The UPS shall maintain a constant float voltage to the batteries during this mode. - Off-Battery: If the battery only is taken out of service, it shall be disconnected from the DC-DC converter by means of an external disconnect circuit breaker.
+Economizer Mode: The system control shall offer, via field upgrade, a method to increase maximum efficiency when conditions permit by automatically placing the load on the bypass source when the voltage and frequency of that source are within acceptable ranges.
+The load shall be transferred to the inverter automatically and without interruption should the bypass source be outside of the acceptable ranges.
+The UPS must maintain a constant float voltage to the batteries while in this mode. - 6.
+Off-Battery: If the battery only is taken out of service for maintenance, it shall be disconnected from the DC-DC converter by means of an external disconnect circuit breaker.
 The UPS shall continue to function and meet all of the specified steady-state performance criteria, except for the power outage backup time capability.